 Don’t let their pint-size fool you!
 Day-old chicks are shipped on a weekly basis with great success.
 Chicks ingest the yolk as the last part of their hatching process.
 This keeps them full and satisfied during their journey to their new homes, with you!
 While we do our best to ensure their safety during transit, there are many factors that are out of our control.
 If your chicks arrive weak, chilled or lethargic here are a few tips to help ensure their survival:

 - WARMTH Your brooder temperature should be 95 degrees for the chicks' first week, but if your chicks are struggling don’t be afraid to boost that temperature by a few degrees.
 Chicks need to get their body temperature regulated so that their internal organs are working properly.
 Once stable they’ll begin to eat and drink on their own.
 Increase the brooder temperature up to 105 degrees for the first few hours.
-If your chicks begin to spread out in the brooder, moving away from the heat source you’ll know it's time to reduce that temperature back to 95.
+Once your chicks begin to spread out in the brooder, you will know it's time to reduce your temperature to 95 degrees.

 - HYDRATION Provide lukewarm water to the chicks upon arrival.
 When your chicks arrive they often are more thirsty than hungry.
 As they begin to rehydrate, providing lukewarm water instead of cold water will help reduce any further shock to their systems.
 If you notice they are not wanting to drink, you can encourage them to by dipping their beaks gently into the water every 15-30 minutes.
 Once hydrated, add the vital pack to their water for an added boost of electrolytes.

-- ENERGY If you purchased Grogel, now is the time to use it!
+- ENERGY If you received Grogel, now is the time to use it!
 Learn how to mix it, here .
-Grogel helps provide immediate nutrition and increased hydration levels, resulting in generally healthier chicks.
+Grogel helps provide immediate nutrition and hydration, resulting in generally healthier chicks.
 Forgot to add a vital pack and grogel to your poultry order?
 Try adding 1 teaspoon sugar, molasses or honey to 1 quart of water.
 This sweet energy boost is great for the first few hours, then you’ll want to switch back to plain water.

 On rare occasions, orders may have a loss.
 If this is the case, please know we do offer a 48-hour live arrival policy for properly cared for birds.
 Please report any losses or weak chicks within 48-hours of their arrival by contacting us via phone, email, chat, or filling out our loss reporting form.